Imagine taking a bite of perfectly smoked brisket, the flavors exploding in your mouth. But what’s the secret to achieving that mouthwatering taste?

 - How long can pellets stay in hopper

-- Factors that affect the decision of keeping pellets in the hopper and much more!
+- Factors that affect the decision to keep pellets in the hopper and much more!

 How Wood Pellets Are Made?